ProjectEvergreen/greenwood/www/pages/getting-started/key-concepts.md

 Don't worry too much about the `<content-outlet></content-outlet>`, this is discussed in more detail in our [docs](/docs/layouts/).

 ### Pages
 Pages are how you will create the content for your site by (generally) creating markdown files.
 Simply make a _pages/_ directory in your workspace and Greenwood will start building them automatically.
-By default, pages will build using the default page template: _page-template.js_.
+By default, pages will build using the default page template: _page.html_.

 By adding a home page (_index.md_), your directory structure for a basic Greenwood application would now look like this:
 ```bash